microcosm-cc/standalone/README.md

 This is a virtual machine, provisioned by puppet, which will run the entire Microcosm stack on a single VM.
 It's meant so that you can experiment with your own Microcosm instance in the simplest possible way.

+The stack consists of:

+* PostgreSQL database listening on localhost.
+See the `database` directory for schema and initial data
-This consists of: PostgreSQL database, API (written in Go, deployed as a single binary), and frontend web app (written in Django).
+* API written in Go, deployed as a single binary, listening on localhost 8080 by default
+* Frontend web app written in Django
+* Nginx to serve static files and act as a reverse proxy in front of the Django web app.

 Getting started
 ---------------